 Am I Legally Required to Report an Accident in Gilroy to the Police?

-- Anyone is injured, even minor scrapes and bruises count
+- Someone is injured, even minor scrapes and bruises count

-- Property damage reaches or exceeds $1,000, this includes damage to personal property as well, not just the vehicle
+- Property damage reaches or exceeds $1,000 for one person, which includes damage to personal property as well, not just the vehicle

-- Any drivers involved were operating a motor vehicle without a license
+- A driver involved was operating a motor vehicle without a license

-- Any drivers involved were intoxicated at the time of the accident
+- A driver involved was intoxicated at the time of the accident

 If you find yourself in the unfortunate situation of being in an accident in Gilroy, it it recommended to always report it to the police.
 Failing to report when required can result in fines, loss of driving privileges, and even criminal charges.
 By law, citizen of California have 10 days to report their accident to police, starting from the day the accident occurred.